moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources.md

-# DataOS Resources Metadata
+# Metadata of DataOS Resources

 MetisDB serves as a comprehensive repository for detailed information about various DataOS Resources, including workflows, services, clusters, computes, secrets, and more, along with user interactions.

-To access the wealth of details available, refer to the following sections on the Metis UI:
+## Resource Details
 MetisDB stores comprehensive details about DataOS Resources such as workflows, Services, Clusters, Computes, Secrets, etc. and user interactions.
 Refer to the following to get all the details surfaced for each of the resources on Metis UI.

-## Resource Details
 ### **Quick Overview**
 | Entity          | Filter    | Card View  | Side Pane View | Details Page   |
 | --------------- | --------- | ---------- | -------------- | --------------- |